Kosa (Maoist)

-Kadari Satyanarayan Reddy, commonly known by his nom de guerre, Kosa ([koːsaː]), was a Central Committee member of the Communist Party of India (Maoist), a banned Maoist insurgent communist party in India.
+Kadari Satyanarayan Reddy (died 22 September 2025), commonly known by his nom de guerre, Kosa ([koːsaː]), was an Indian militant commander, who was a Central Committee member of the Communist Party of India (Maoist), a banned Maoist militant organisation in India.

-Family
+Background

 In 1984, Kosa was married to Radha; soon after their marriage, Kosa decided to have a vasectomy, as the couple consciously concluded that "it was very difficult to have children and fight a guerrilla warfare."
-Kosa has told media that "Maoist cadres did not force their women to undergo sterilisation operation but they themselves opt for tubectomy."
+Kosa told media that "Maoist cadres did not force their women to undergo sterilisation operation but they themselves opt for tubectomy."

 Guerrilla life

 In an interview with the media, one of the officials of Central Reserve Police Force (CRPF) has described Kosa as "very good with arms and ammunition and a master at guerrilla warfare.

-He is a former secretary of Dandakaranya Special Zone Committee and a former "military commander" of CPI (Maoist), and has been appointed by the Central Regional Bureau of the political party to "fill the void" left after Kishenji's elimination in the ongoing Maoist movement in the region.
+He hailed from Gopalraopally village, now in Rajanna Sircilla district.
+Kosa was a former secretary of Dandakaranya Special Zone Committee and a former "military commander" of CPI (Maoist), and was appointed by the Central Regional Bureau of the political party to "fill the void" left after Kishenji's killing in the ongoing Maoist movement in the region.
 After Kosa was promoted to the Central Committee of the party, Ramanna replaced him as the head of its Dandakaranya Special Zone Committee.

-In 2009 NDTV claimed that Kosa was "one of the top five Maoist leaders in India.
-Kosa has stated that the Maoists "only pick up arms in self-defence."
+In 2009, NDTV stated that Kosa was "one of the top five Maoist leaders in India.

+Death

-Kosa was killed on 15 October 2019 in Sukma district, Chhattisgarh in an encounter with security forces.
+Kosa and another Maoist leader, Katta Ramchandra Reddy (alias Vikalp, Raju, Vasu), were killed in an encounter on 22 September 2025 with the security force in Narayanpur district.